craftingcity/The-Known-World/Game Notes/Mechanics/How Alchemy Works.md

 Expert Alchemists can create Red Water, and Journeymen can craft Yellow Powder.
 These two materials are the two forms of Philosopher's Stone.
 Recipes for creating Philosopher's Stones that bear these ingredients form new Stones much quicker than those without, leading to theoretically exponentially increasing production.

 ### Permanent Lab
-Okay, so you want to set up a permanent lab.
-Okay.
-Do it.
-There is no guideline for what this looks like, take what you know and try some stuff.

-A permanent lab can grow and shrink to the needs of an alchemist, but anything more than the Alchemist's Tools needs a permanent housing.